kaiquelupo/plugin-twilio-infra/README.md

 ## Environment variables

-Environment variables used by the `infra` commands can be store in a `.env` file.
-Each _deployment environment_ can have his own file.
-The `env` file needs to be placed in the directory where the infra command is executed and it needs to respect the following naming convention:
+Environment variables used by the `infra` commands can be stored in a `.env` file.
+Each _deployment environment_ can have its own file.
+The `env` file needs to be placed in the directory where the infra command is executed and needs to use the following naming convention:
 ```
 .env.<environment name>
 ```